 Released OpenSciEd units will be available for download as a PDF or as a Google document that can be copied to a personal folder or downloaded as a Microsoft Word document.
 We have also partnered with Kendall Hunt for those who would like to purchase printed copies.

 OpenSciEd instructional materials will also require hands-on materials for investigations.
 The kit materials needed for these hands-on activities can be found here.
-In addition, OpenSciEd has partnered with AquaPhoenix for those who would like to purchase pre-assembled kits.
+In addition, OpenSciEd has partnered with AquaPhoenix and ECA for those who would like to purchase pre-assembled kits.

 Released OpenSciEd units can be download as a PDF or as a folder of Google Documents and Slides that can be copied to a personal folder.
 From the Google Drive folder, units can also be downloaded as Microsoft Office documents.
 We have also partnered with Kendall Hunt for those who would like to purchase printed copies.
 A link to purchase materials from Kendall Hunt can be found on this page.